Frequently asked questions - dividing fence disputes

 Try to talk to your neighbour about the issue and suggest a solution.
 If you cannot come to an agreement:

-- if your issue concerns fence construction, maintenance, or fence damage repairs, use a Notice to Contribute for a no-cost resolution
+- contact your local Dispute Resolution Centre for free assistance on resolving your dispute, including mediation sessions.
+If your issue concerns fence construction, maintenance, or fence damage repairs, you can use a Notice to contribute for a no-cost resolution

 - apply to QCAT to make an order in your dispute.